WORLD HERITAGE MISSIONS CONTEMPORARY ART COLLECTION, "TURNING POINT"

 It is our opinion that the exhibition of the Grand Scale set at the San Antonio Airport is the "Crown Jewel" of goodwill-based branding for our community.

 2) Sister Cities.
-San Antonio is twinned with twelve Sister Cities, to develop economic, cultural, and technical exchanges between communities.
+San Antonio is twinned with eleven Sister Cities, to develop economic, cultural, and technical exchanges between communities.
 We believe that people exist who have the ability to acquire Grand Scale editions and donate to a Sister City in the name of a prominent and appropriate family, to strengthen the bonds and enhance San Antonio's global standing.

 Here are the current Sister Cities: